Book One / 6

-In the State’s presentence report filed a week earlier, the prosecutor had noted the jury verdict of guilty on all four counts as charged, as well as the special jury findings regarding the defendant’s use of a firearm and the particular vulnerability of the elderly victim.
-The prosecutor also calculated the defendant’s offender score required by the statutory scoring system.
+In the State’s presentence report filed a week earlier the prosecutor had noted the jury verdict of guilty on all four counts as charged, along with the special jury findings regarding the defendant’s use of a firearm and the particular vulnerability of the elderly victim.
+He also calculated the Wade’s offender score as required by the statutory scoring system.

 Wade’s offender score placed him at the highest possible standard range for each of the three violent felonies for which he was convicted.
 Additionally, the deadly weapons enhancement would add a mandatory 60 months for each of the three offenses.
-The prosecutor’s final recommendation, based on his calculations, was to sentence Wade to the top end of the standard range on each of the four counts, not including the time required for the weapons enhancement.
+The prosecutor’s final recommendation to the court, based on his calculations, was to sentence Wade to the top end of the standard range on each of the four counts, not including the time required for the weapons enhancement.

 By law, the terms for all of the weapons enhancement counts had to be served without credit for good time.
 They also had to be served consecutively, both to each other and to any other term of confinement.
 Consequently, if the judge followed the prosecutor’s recommendation, Wade’s sentence would total 378 months — 198 on the underlying offenses, and 60 months for each of the weapons enhancements.
 As the prosecutor noted, the total term for the weapons enhancements alone nearly equaled the number of months for the underlying crimes.